e-Forensics Releases LLIMAGER, the Ultimate macOS Imaging Solution!

 LLIMAGER ( www.llimager.com ) was developed by e-Forensics and it is the macOS acquisition tool used in all of our Mac forensic imaging jobs.

-The software was designed in response to trends associated with general macOS forensic imaging and current available solutions:
+The software was designed in response to restrictive trends associated with general macOS forensic imaging and current available solutions:

 -Substantial year-to-year price increases.